ashishsj0/ashishsj0/README.md

 ### Hi Visitor 👋

-I am Ashish Sharma, pursuing M.Engg Software Engineering, and
+I am Ashish Sharma, M.Engg Software Engineering Graduate, and
 <!-- **ashishsj0/ashishsj0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on iOS Development, Full stack Web Development (MERN Stack, core web development)
+- 🔭 I’m currently working as an full time Sr. iOS-Dev , Full stack Web Development for my personal use.
-- 🌱 I’m also learning Swift UI
+- 🌱 I’m also working on Swift UI
 - 👯 I’m looking to collaborate on Swift + Web (Backend)
 - 📫 How to reach me: www.linkedin.com/in/sjashish